osobh/k8s/README.md

 This is a N-Tier structured app

 What we will create here will be the following:
-- Data Tier (Redis) - Pod & Service
+- Data Tier (Redis App) - Pod & Service
-- App Tier (Server) - Pod & Service
+- App Tier (Server App) - Pod & Service
 - Support Tier (Poller & Counter) - Pod - 2 containers

 To start the process off we will first create out namespace for use: